Why is Dropbox business backup necessary?

 - In process changeovers

-- By a disgruntled employee or other malicious insider
+- By a disgruntled employee or other malicious insiders

 - Through hacking or unauthorized access